 These guides are useful for any supporter, although they focus on supporting decision-makers with learning disabilities:

-- How to support everyday decision-making external by Belonging Matters
+- Booklet - How to support everyday decision-making external (free to download) external by Michelle Browning and Deb Rouget from Belonging Matters.

 Supporting people with dementia or acquired brain injury